wulfebw/legacy.wulfebw.github.io/_includes/main.md

 ---

-### Playig Atari with Hierarchical Reinforcement Learning
+### Playing Atari with Hierarchical Reinforcement Learning
-How can artifical agents autonomously learn increasingly complex behavior?
-The <a href="http://people.idsia.ch/~juergen/subgoals.html" class="md-link">traditional</a> <a href="https://people.cs.umass.edu/~mahadeva/papers/hrl.pdf" class="md-link">approach</a> to solving this problem is to identify subgoals, and then to learn options (i.e., skills) useful for acheiving those subgoals.
+How can artificial agents autonomously learn increasingly complex behavior?
+The <a href="http://people.idsia.ch/~juergen/subgoals.html" class="md-link">traditional</a> <a href="https://people.cs.umass.edu/~mahadeva/papers/hrl.pdf" class="md-link">approach</a> to solving this problem is to identify subgoals, and then to learn options (i.e., skills) useful for achieving those subgoals.
 In this research, we instead take a bottom-up approach to HRL, wherein the sequential, primitive actions of an agent are modeled as the result of latent variables, which may themselves be used as options (similar in concept to the approach taken <a href="http://www.ausy.tu-darmstadt.de/uploads/Site/EditPublication/Daniel2016JMLR.pdf" class="md-link">here</a>).
-This research makes an intial step in this direction, using hierarchical recurrent neural networks within a <a href="https://arxiv.org/abs/1507.06527" class="md-link">Recurrent Q-Network</a>.
+This research makes an initial step in this direction, using hierarchical recurrent neural networks within a <a href="https://arxiv.org/abs/1507.06527" class="md-link">Recurrent Q-Network</a>.

 <div>
 <a href="https://github.com/wulfebw/hierarchical_rl" class="md-link">code_1</a>